Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The RED Brick is equipped with a standard
 `USB-2.0 <http://en.wikipedia.org/wiki/USB>`__ (480Mb/s) type A jack.
 It can
 power other USB devices with up to 7.5W (5V/1.5A) and is short circuit protected.
-Both, full and fast image are based on Debian Linux and support typical USB devices like WIFI or Ethernet dongles, webcams, printers, keyboards, mouses or USB touch screens.
+Typical USB devices like WIFI or Ethernet dongles, webcams, printers, keyboards, mouses or USB touch screens are supported.

 Some Ethernet or WIFI dongles can be directly configured with the Brick Viewer.
 `Supported dongles <https://www.tinkerforge.com/en/shop/accessories/red-brick.html>`__
 can be found in our shop.
 Other devices might have to be configured directly in the Linux system and can't be configured with the Brick Viewer.

-The :ref:`full image <red_brick_images>` supports a graphical user interface, which can be controlled by standard USB keyboards, mouses or touch screens.

 .. _red_brick_mini_usb: